victorpcamargo/AWSCloudPractitioner/README.md

 ### Compliance

 - AWS Trusted Advisor
   - AWS Trusted Advisor is an online tool that provides real-time guidance to help provision your resources following AWS best practices.
 Whether establishing new workflows, developing applications, or as part of ongoing improvement, recommendations provided by Trusted Advisor regularly help keep your solutions provisioned optimally.
-AWS Trusted Advisor analyzes your AWS environment and provides best practice recommendations in five categories: Cost Optimization, Performance, Security, Fault Tolerance, Service Limits.
 You cannot use this service to receive alerts when the reservation utilization falls below the defined threshold.
+  - AWS Trusted Advisor analyzes your AWS environment and provides best practice recommendations in five categories:
+    - Cost Optimization
+    - Performance
+    - Security
+    - Fault Tolerance
+    - Service Limits

 #### References:
 #### https://aws.amazon.com/aws-cost-management/aws-budgets/